CJGreig/QGIS-Documentation/docs/training_manual/Lab_2/Lab2_PartA.rst

    not be classified using graduated symbology.
 We will need to add a new field with the same 'MEDIAN_INCOME' values, but make it a numeric value.

 #.
-To do this, we need to create a new field, call it 'MEDIAN_INCOME_num', make it type 'integer'.
+To do this, we need to create a new field, call it 'MEDIAN_INCOME_num', make it type 'Decimal
+   Number'.

 #.
 Once the field is created, you can populate it in the 'Field Calculator', by entering this
    formula: 'MEDIAN_INCOME_num = 'MEDIAN_INCOME'.